ANSWERED: How to simplify your Xfinity WiFi

 - The 2.4 GHz band offers better WiFi coverage, but is prone to more congestion due to heavy network traffic.

-- The 5 GHz band offers less range, but delivers faster speeds thanks to less congestion and wider channels.
+- The 5 GHz band offers less range than the 2.4 GHz band, but delivers faster speeds due to less congestion and wider channels.

 Frequently Asked Questions